patricklam/fundraising-thermometer-plugin-for-wordpress/readme.txt

 Until I upgrade the version number to 1.x, I still consider this plugin to be under development but it has been tested and works well.

 == Donations ==
-If you would like to donate to help support future development of this tool, please visit [Christopher Ross](http://thisismyurl.com/?7626837)
+If you would like to donate to help support future development of this tool, please visit [Christopher Ross](http://thisismyurl.com/)

 == Change Log ==

+= 1.0.0 =

+* updated functions to avoid naming conflicts
+* implemented code from Pete Haddow for 1% increments
+* removed need for external CSS (thanks Pete!)
+* general code cleanup

 0.5.1 (2009-05-07)